 ActiveGate extensions connect remotely to a monitored technology and execute once each minute.

 You need to deploy ActiveGate extensions on an ActiveGate and upload them to the Dynatrace server.
 Dynatrace doesn’t automatically redistribute the extensions between Dynatrace server and ActiveGates.

 ActiveGate extensions consist of two main Python and JSON files.
-With JSON, you define how the data is presented in the Dynatrace web UI.
+With JSON, you define how the data is presented in Dynatrace.
 With Python, you can define additional events and create custom properties.
 For more information, see the Extensions reference.

 ActiveGate extensions use paid custom metrics with free tier available.
 For more information, see DDUs for metrics.

 How do I get started with ActiveGate extensions?